The Missing Cross to Purity

 And the true praying has been lost since the apostles' days;

-for none can pray truly, but by the spirit of God, unto God, who is a spirit,
+for none can pray truly, except by the spirit of God, to God, who is a spirit,

-or unto Christ, who is a quickening spirit.
+or to Christ, who is a quickening spirit.

-And all they that have erred from the spirit, cannot abide to hear talk of it;
+And all those who have erred from the spirit, cannot abide to hear talk of it;

 and yet may have the scripture from Genesis to the Revelation,